Hot Issues & Legislation

 The Chamber works on your behalf to bring you the latest issues and pending legislation that may impact your business.

-On May 25, the Ohio House of Representatives and Ohio Senate approved legislation that will pay off the balance of the federal loan related to unemployment compensation.
-The bill is now awaiting Governor Kasich’s signature.
-This is an issue that has been a high priority in the Toledo Regional Chamber’s advocacy efforts on behalf of our members.
+In 2016, the state legislature passed and the Governor signed legislation to bring relief to employers by repaying the debt to the federal government for unemployment compensation benefits.
+This is an issue that has been and will continue to be a high priority in the Toledo Regional Chamber’s advocacy efforts on behalf of our members.

-As a result of these efforts, employers will see a dramatic decrease in their federal unemployment tax (FUTA) rate starting in 2017.
-Ohio employers currently pay $147 on the first $7,000 of every employee.
-Had the loan to federal government not been repaid by November, that tax would have increased to $168 per employee.
-The actions by the legislature will save employers in the Toledo region millions of dollars in additional taxes.
+As a result of these efforts, employers will see a dramatic decrease in their federal unemployment tax (FUTA) rate in 2017.
 In January, the full FUTA credit will be restored dropping the amount employers to just $42 per employee.

 Although the unemployment debt issue has provided relief to businesses in the short-term, the Chamber remains committed to working with legislature and the Administration to address the long-term solvency of the state’s unemployment compensation system.
-Work will continue on this issue over the summer and we expect action to be taken by the legislature in the fall.
+Work on this issue continues to take place between the legislature and stakeholders.

 Other States Coverage